-The Cryptographic Protocol Shapes Analyzer (CPSA) enumerates all essentially different executions possible for a cryptographic protocol.
+The Cryptographic Protocol Shapes Analyzer (CPSA) attempts to enumerate all essentially different executions possible for a cryptographic protocol.
 We call them the shapes of the protocol.
 Naturally occurring protocols have only finitely many, indeed very few shapes.
 Authentication and secrecy properties are easy to determine from them, as are attacks and anomalies.

 The shapes analysis is performed within a pure Dolev-Yao model.
 The CPSA program reads a sequence of problem descriptions, and prints the steps it used to solve each problem.
 For each input problem, CPSA is given some initial behavior, and it descovers what shapes are compatible with it.
 Normally, the initial behavior is from the point of view of one participant.
 The analysis reveals what the other participants must have done, given the participant's view.
-The search is complete, i.e. every shape can in fact be found in a finite number of steps.